bucs580u/.github/profile/README.md

 # CS 580U: Programming Systems and Tools

+An unofficial markdown version of the syllabus is available [here](https://github.com/bucs580u/.github/blob/main/syllabus.md).

 ## 🛈 Description

 Programming Systems and Tools is a review of programming concepts, programming environments, debugging tools, and software engineering within a team including version control.